 From this high view the thin walkway is filled with people who appear like hungry determined ants heading for a promise of sugary goodness.
 Forming a nonstop long trail that does not stop moving for a second, it is constantly in motion and everyone seems to be in a great big hurry!

 Big silver bowls can be seen moving back and forth as the Kayayei ladies beneath them, who are barely visible from this view, carry their ridiculously heavy loads for shoppers on their heads, for a small pittance.
+(To read more about these ladies in a new tab see another post I’ve written here.)
 Under each of these umbrellas is someone’s little shop that they set up every morning and put away every evening using old empty tins and upside down stools and bowls to form displays and pyramids of goods.

 I’m sure many of you have seen photos of art installations of colourful suspended umbrellas in streets, like the picture below.
 The original ‘Umbrella Sky Project’ began in Portugal in 2011 in Agueda at the annual Agitagueda Art Festival.
 Now annually during the hot summer months, this idea to artfully hang up umbrellas to provide shade to those walking on the streets, has taken off in cities all over the world.
 Staring down at the tops of these round beach umbrellas of Makola that get smaller and smaller in the distance, I think we could dub these market streets as some deconstructed real life version of this artwork, that is permanently on display here.